-To achieve maximum system performance, in a range of applications, resistor networks or arrays with low TCR, close ratio tolerances and long term in circuit stability are required.
-In this post, we consider the key network resistor design and manufacturing issues the system designer should consider.
+For high performance applications a network resistor with low TCR, close ratio tolerances and long term in circuit stability is required.
+In this post, we consider the key network resistor specification issues a system designer should consider.
 Temperature effects, reliability, stability and drift and resistor matching all need careful consideration.

 Network Resistor Reliability

-At the system level a network resistor can improve reliability as the on-board interconnect and circuit board connections may be reduced.
-Instead, interconnect between resistors may be routed on the network resistor substrate.
+At the system level a network resistor can improve reliability as on-board interconnect is reduced.
+Instead, interconnect between resistors is routed on the network resistor substrate.

-The choice of substrate material is directly linked to thermal performance and operation under pulse or surge conditions.
-The design parameters of the substrate impact on its mechanical performance, particularly when vibration or other mechanical stresses are present in the application.
+The choice of resistor substrate material is directly linked to thermal performance.
+It also affects performance under pulse or surge conditions.
+The substrate design impacts on its mechanical performance, particularly when vibration or other mechanical stresses are present.

 Stability And Drift